Byzantine conquest of Cilicia: Call for Jihad

-Tensions reached their apex in 960 when al-Dawla declared a Jihad.
-This call for holy war, and the attendant marshaling and consolidation of his forces, were al-Dawla’s attempt to exploit a perceived weakness in Byzantium's defenses following Nicephorus' departure for Crete.
-Meanwhile Leo passed into Muslim territory, avoiding the brunt of al-Dawla's forces and plundering as he went.
+Tensions reached their apex in 960 when al-Dawla declared a jihad.
+This call for holy war, and the attendant marshaling and consolidation of his forces, were al-Dawla's attempt to exploit a perceived weakness in Byzantium's defenses following Nikephoros' departure for Crete.
+Meanwhile, Leo passed into Muslim territory, avoiding the brunt of al-Dawla's forces and plundering as he went.
 When an Arab army under general Ali ibn Hamdan returned home after raids on Byzantine territory, Leo ambushed and destroyed it, slaughtering the soldiers and recovering loot of both Byzantine and Arab origin.
-The cumulative effect of al-Dawla’s defeats was internal as well as external, as his own government began to lose faith in him.
-Unfortunately for al-Dawla, Nicephorus now returned victorious from Crete with the majority of the Byzantine army.
-From 961 to 962, Nicephorus led his armies into Cilicia, quickly taking Anazarbus.
-Nicephorus retired to Byzantine territory for Easter, 962, and returned in the Autumn in order to drive al-Dawla, who was in Cilicia itself, out of the province.
-He invaded Arab territory with a 70,000-man strong army, taking Germanikeia, Sisium, Doliche, and Hierapolis.
-Nicephorus proceeded to ignore al-Dawl's advance and brought his army to Aleppo in mid-December, which he managed to capture and plunder.
+The cumulative effect of al-Dawla's defeats was internal as well as external, as his own government began to lose faith in him.
+Nikephoros now returned victorious from Crete with the majority of the Byzantine army.
+He campaigned in Cilicia from 961 to 962, taking Anazarbus.
+After retiring to Byzantine territory for Easter 962, Nikephoros returned in the autumn in order to expel al-Dawla, who had entered Cilicia itself.
+Thereafter Nikephoros invaded Arab territory with a 70,000-man strong army, taking Germanikeia, Sisium, Doliche, and Hierapolis.
+Ignoring al-Dawla's advance, he brought his army to Aleppo in mid-December, capturing and plundering the city.